stdnt-c1/A-Hand-For-A-Game/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of HandsFree-Gaming seriously.
+We take the security of A Hand For A Game seriously.
 If you believe you've found a security vulnerability in our project, please follow these steps:

 1. **Do Not** disclose the vulnerability publicly or to other users.
 2. **Contact** the project maintainers directly via email or private message.